All about Ayurveda & Medicinal Plants

 Malayalam: Kayam കായം, Perungayam

-Devil's dung or Asafoetida is a perennial plant, which grows up to 2 m tall, with large bipinnate leaves and developing a fleshy rootstock.
-The inflorescence is the 5th year of its growth, the flowering stem is 10 cm thick and to 3 m tall.
-Flowers are yellow, found in axillary umbels, as a clustered form.
+Devil’s dung or Asafoetida is a perennial plant, which grows up to 2 m tall, with large bipinnate leaves and developing a fleshy rootstock.
+The inflorescence is the 5th year of its growth, the flowering stem is 10 cm thick and 3 m tall.
+Flowers are yellow and found in axillary umbels, in a clustered form.

-Asafoetida-Devil's dung or Hingu is prepared from roots of the plant, a resin or gum-like material come out of the cuts of the living root is collected and solidified, which is black in color, bitter in taste and with a bad smell.
+Asafoetida-Devil’s dung or Hingu is prepared from the roots of the plant, a resin or gum-like material comes out of the cuts of the living root and is collected and solidified, which is black in color, bitter in taste, and with a bad smell.
 It is used as an ingredient in many of Ayurveda medicine.

 Shape-Acicular Margin-Entire Venation-Parallel